Two Paths

 Enterprise

 MS360 provides a behavioral translation layer — a behavioral mirror that surfaces invisible patterns.
-Available as an optional add-on to the AI Collaboration cohort.
+Built into every Somabase cohort through our partnership with Carinda Salomon.

 Relational patterns are consistent.
 They surface in your partnerships, your team, your intimacy, and your self-talk — until something shifts.